johnchen93/AmpliPy/README.md

 The calculation of primer binding follows the primability and stability measures stated in the Amplify 4 help menu.
 In simple terms, the method checks how well the 3’ end of a primer matches any potential binding sites in the template.
 AmpliPy’s calculations tend to be a bit higher than Amplify 4’s numbers, possibly due to differences in rounding between the two implementations.

+A javascript implementation is also accessible as a webtool [here](https://jsamplify.web.app/).

 A PDF version of this README is available [here](./AmpliPy.pdf).
 # Usage
 ## Installation